 While the built in voltage and current amplifiers are suitable for most applications, the SR860 is also compatible with the complete range of specialized pre-amplifiers offered by SRS.
 The SR550 (FET input), SR552 (BJT input), SR554 (transformer input), SR555 (120 kHz current amp) and SR556 (low noise current amp) can all be powered directly from the SR860's rear-panel preamp power port.

-Sensitivity and Input Range
+Sensitivity & Input Range

 As with previous instruments, the Sensitivity setting of the SR860 is the voltage (or current) which produces a full scale output.
 But unlike previous designs, the input range of the SR860 can be explicitly set from the front panel without having to consult a confusing “dynamic reserve” equation.
 Simply choose the sensitivity required by your experiment and then select the smallest input range that doesn't overload.
 That's it.

 The SR860’s effective dynamic reserve is simply the ratio of these two settings.
 For instance with a 10 nV sensitivity setting and a 300 mV input range the effective dynamic reserve of the SR860 is

-Output Time Constants and Filtering
+Output Time Constants

 The SR860 offers traditional RC-response output time constants from 1 µs to 30 ks with rolloffs of 6, 12, 18, and 24 dB/oct.
 But in addition, the SR860 also offers advanced digital filters which can significantly reduce measurement time while increasing signal to noise.
 Below 3 s, the advanced filters are Gaussian FIR filters which at the same noise bandwidth as an RC filter have significantly better rise-time and stopband attenuation.
 These filters also have symmetric rise and fall profiles which preserves feature shapes while scanning in frequency.
 At time constants longer than 3 s, the advanced filters are linear phase IIR filters which settle nearly twice as fast as their RC counterparts for equivalent stopband attenuation.

 Synchronous filtering may also be selected at reference frequencies below 4 kHz.
 The synchronous filter notches out multiples of the reference frequency and is extremely useful in making low frequency measurement where multiples of the reference frequency would otherwise show up in the

 The SR860 has a specified reference frequency range of 1 mHz to 500 kHz.
 Detection can be done at the fundamental of the reference frequency, or at up to the 99th harmonic.
 Several reference modes are available: Internal mode uses the SR860's precision internal oscillator as the reference.
 External mode locks to an external sine or TTL signal.
-In Dual Mode, the lock-in detects at the difference frequency between the internally set reference frequency and an externally applied sync signal allowing direct recovery of a double-modulated signal.
-Finally, in Chop mode, the SR860 provides a digital PID (Proportional-Integral-Derivative) controller signal to synchronize an SR540 Optical Chopper to the internal oscillator of the lock-in.
-By having the lock-in directly control the chopper, frequency drift can be virtually eliminated.
+In Dual Mode, the

-2 V. The SR860 output is unique in that it can be configured as a single-ended or as a differential (balanced) signal.
+The SR860 offers a precision sine wave output which can be set with 6 digits of frequency resolution and an amplitude range from 1 nV to 2 V. The SR860 output is unique in that it can be configured as a single-ended or as a differential (balanced) signal.
 A DC offset of up to ±5 V can be applied to the sine output.
-A rear-panel logic-level sync signal synchronized to the sine output is also provided.

 Rear-panel 10 MHz inputs and outputs are provided allowing the SR860 to be locked to an external frequency reference (such as the FS725 10 MHz Rubidium Frequency Standard).
 Alternatively, the 10 MHz output from the SR860 can be used to synchronize several

 Lock-in amplifiers are traditionally time-domain instruments but sometimes it's easier to understand a signal in the frequency domain.
 The SR860 is at home in both worlds.
 An FFT display shows the spectrum of the input signal at the front end, the post-mixer signal, or the spectrum of the signal after the

 It should be emphasized that as useful as the touchscreen display is for displaying data, it's not necessary to use the touchscreen to control common instrument functions on the SR860.
 All commonly used controls: time constant, reference frequency, sine amplitude and offset, input configuration, and more, are controllable with dedicated front panel knobs or buttons.
 Infrequently accessed configuration settings, such as the TCP/IP settings and other communication settings, are accessed through menus shown on the touchscreen.